 - The officer may also take pictures of the workspace, worksite, lab, office or classroom.

 Reminder: When the University of Minnesota submits an H-1B petition to the U.S. Citizenship and Immigration Services, we are attesting to specific statements about the position, title, salary, hours, duties, degree requirements, and location.
-If any of these aspects of the H-1B employee's work changes, the University may need to file a new petition and receive USCIS approval before the changes are instituted.
-If this is the case with any H-1B employee, please contact the ISSS H staff immediately.
+If any of these aspects of the H-1B employee's work changes, the University may need to file a new petition before the changes are instituted.
+For this reason, H-1B employees and their departments must notify ISSS in advance about any changes in employment or employment termination.